 One of the main ways that homes lose heat in the autumn and winter is under the bottom of doors.
 These gaps let heat escape and the cold air into the home.
-Draught excluders are a quick and easy way to keep in the heat, and cut down on energy bills.
+Draught excluders are a quick and easy way to keep in the heat and cut down on energy bills.
 Draught excluders are really affordable and can be bought from most DIY shops.

-Even with double glazed windows the loss of heat in the home is still extensive, so try using insulated curtains.
+Even with double-glazed windows, the loss of heat in the home is still extensive, so try using insulated curtains.
 These thick curtains are lined to help prevent heat leaving or getting into your home.

 Using an eco-flap on letterboxes still lets letters in but stops cold air getting in, as does insulating the keyhole.
 These small, seemingly insignificant spaces still let out a lot of heat, so insulating them can help reduce heating bills.

 Treating your cylinder to a new jacket this season is another great way to keep your energy prices down but ensure your home stays warm.
-Boiler jackets can be bought for under £20 from most good DIY shop and can help prevent heat loss by up to 75%.
+Boiler jackets can be bought for under £20 from most good DIY shops and can help prevent heat loss by up to 75%.

 Installing internal wall and loft insulation is one of the best ways to stop heat escaping from your home and can save you up to £2000 on your energy bills.
-Although government backed grants such as the green deal have now ended, installing internal wall and loft insulation can still save you thousands by making your home much more energy efficient and helping to stop wastage.
+Although government-backed grants such as the green deal have now ended, installing internal wall and loft insulation can still save you thousands by making your home much more energy-efficient and helping to stop wastage.
 Find out more on our loft and cavity wall insulation page.

-By opening up your curtains during the day lets in natural light and free heat, but when it gets into the evening keep them closed to lock in the heat and keep out the cold.
+Opening up your curtains during the day lets in natural light and free heat, but when it gets into the evening keep them closed to lock in the heat and keep out the cold.

-Sealing in gaps in the floor boards stops heat escaping through the gaps.
+Sealing in gaps in the floorboards stops heat escaping through the gaps.
 Covering the wooden floor with a nice rug also keeps out the cold and is somewhere nice to rest your feet at the end of the day.